Sedation For Wisdom Teeth Extractions

 Call today to schedule a free wisdom teeth consultation (which includes X-rays), (480) 493-0046.

-Most people don’t have room in their mouths for wisdom teeth, and when the wisdom teeth try to come in, typically during the young adult years, trouble ensues.
+Most people do not have room in their mouths for wisdom teeth, and when the wisdom teeth try to come in, typically during the young adult years, trouble ensues.

 Because of changes in the jawbone structure and diets as humans have evolved over the centuries, there’s no room for wisdom teeth.
 Without adequate room in the jaw, wisdom teeth become impacted and/or grow in at an odd angle.
 As a result, the vast majority of people need to have their wisdom teeth extracted.